software-design-philosophy

 1. Complexity and Its Causes

-Core concept: Complexity is anything related to the structure of a software system that makes it hard to understand and modify.
-It manifests through three symptoms: change amplification, cognitive load, and unknown unknowns.
+Core concept: Complexity is anything about a system's structure that makes it hard to understand and modify.
+It shows three symptoms — change amplification, cognitive load, and unknown unknowns — and has two causes: dependencies and obscurity.

 Installs